mickyco94/saucisson/README.md

 # Saucisson

-Saucisson is a declarative task runner that is triggered events.
-Both the conditions of triggering tasks and the tasks themselves are defined in configuration.
+Saucisson is a declarative task runner that defines pairs of conditions and executions to be run in case of those conditions occurring.

 ```yaml
 services: